pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 - **returns**: number - value as double.

-Sets a variant value as double
+Sets a variant value as double.

 > `public` asDouble(value: number)